hyperledger/besu-docs/docs/public-networks/get-started/connect/mainnet.md

 ### 4. Start the consensus client

 Refer to your consensus client documentation to configure and start the consensus client.

+!!! important

     If you're running a validator client, make sure you set a fee recipient address.

 If you're using Teku, follow the [Besu and Teku Mainnet tutorial](../../tutorials/besu-teku-mainnet.md#5-start-teku).